 For many parents, traveling with 7- to 9-year-old children marks the golden age of vacationing.
 Once kids hit first grade, they can do so much more as our willing partners in adventure.
 They are fully toilet trained, and you don't have to bring the extra gear required for babies and toddlers.
-No more naptime means no more having to schedule sightseeing excursions around an afternoon "must be back in the hotel to put the child in the "crib" deadline.
-(Though I'm still a big fan of an afternoon siesta or "quiet time" for the whole family to rest and recharge before evening vacation activities.)
+No more naptime means no more having to schedule sightseeing excursions around an afternoon deadline.
+(Though an afternoon siesta or "quiet time" allows the whole family to rest and recharge before evening vacation activities.)

 Most elementary school-age kids find such excitement in novel experiences, and parents get to re-discover the joys of travel and trying new things right alongside with them.
 As long as Mom and Dad think an activity is "great," generally kids at this parent-pleasing age will, too.
 After all, they haven't yet hit the 'tween stage yet, where you might be faced with a 12-year-old who is mortally embarrassed to be seen with Mom attempting poolside salsa dance lessons.

-Of course, traveling with children ages seven to nine isn't all rainbows and sunshine.
+Of course, traveling with children ages 7 to 9 isn't all rainbows and sunshine.
 Here is a grab bag of tips for making the most of your next vacation and smoothing the way en route:

 Strike a deal regarding souvenirs.
 Whether it's giving the kids $10 to spend however they want, setting aside one shopping afternoon, or allowing them to bring their own savings from home to spend, set the rules about souvenir purchases before your vacation starts.
 This might help prevent feeling compelled to visit every single gift shop under the sun -- and you know how many you'll come across at zoos, museums and roadside attractions.